 Everything is BIGGER in Texas....and unfortunately so is our homeless animal population.
-Houston alone is estimated to have over 1 million strays.
-Combining passion for animal rescue and reducing our environmental impact, Dog Bless Texas™ was born.
+Houston alone is estimated to have over 1 million stray dogs & cats.
+Combining my passion for animal rescue and reducing our impact on the environment, Dog Bless Texas™ was born.

-I am the friend in your group that can't see a dog without saying something, the one you send every dog meme and gif too, the one you call/text/email/messenger/whatsapp/snapchat when you find a dog and don't know what to do with it, I'm the one you can't help but buy every dog tchotchke you see...I am the "crazy dog lady" of my friend group.
+I am the friend in your group that can't see a dog without saying something, the one you send every dog meme and the one you call when you find a dog and don't know what to do with it.
+I'm the one you buy every dog tchotchke you see...I am the "crazy dog lady" of my friends.

-As early in my childhood I can remember finding dogs or them finding me.
+As early as I can remember, I was always finding dogs or them finding me.
 Still, not much has changed.
 My true passion with animal rescue started when I was attending the University of Houston.
 Stray dogs running rampant on campus was all too familiar.
-I started to keep a crate, leads and dog treats in my car.
-Emails to my professors on why I was missing class due to chasing some dog on campus was not uncommon.
+I started to keep a crate and dog treats in my car.
+Emails to my professors on why I was missing class due to chasing a dog on campus was not uncommon.

 After graduation, I was solely dedicated to rescue.
 A few years of adoptions, foster fails, heartbreak and happiness - it was time I joined the workforce.
 Lucky for me, I got the job I dreamed of.
 For the next few years, I planned some awesome parties and watched a ton of movies.
 In 2019, the whirlwind ended and I was ready to get back to the rescue world.